 Lozada: It really makes you feel mammalian, right?

-Lozada: Nature tends to be economical, right?
+Lozada: And I love the coordination with the body and then that being able to create a trust and connection with the body.
+If you look into physiology, nature tends to be economical, right?
 So, for example, the fact that your nipples are getting darker… Well, babies see black and white when they’re first born.

 Rogers: Right.
-It blows my mind.
-Like, the, oh, that’s why it’s happening.
+Things like that, it blows my mind.
+Like, the, “Oh, that’s why it’s happening.”

 Rogers: I think that’s mind-blowing, too.

 Lozada: And, might try to help accept the, yeah, this… I’ve got now… Now, I’ve got these boobs, but there’s a reason for it.

 Rogers: I know, and I… honestly, what I… I keep looking down at my belly and I’m just like, “Where is this skin gonna go?”
 Like, that is what blows my mind, how our body is gonna change this way.
 And I really have tried to lean into that rather than focusing on how much pain I can be in, in moments, because it really is incredible and remarkable.
 And I’m the first person that I’ve closely been around from, y’know, conception to delivery, to really observe all these changes.

 Lozada: Now that you’re third trimester, what has this been like?
 What are the things that have been surprising?
 Because second trimester tends to be that “love” period—